 "Always" Loop The remainder of the Verilog is in a single "always" loop, triggered on the rising edge of the laser.
 Execution then depends totally upon the command mode set by USBctrl, the USB interface's Port0 output.
 The 4 LS bits determine one of ten modes, including presetting the laser counter, counting coincidences, resetting the read state machine, reading the counters and reading the firmware revision.
 All operation modes are enabled by bit 4 of USBctrl.
 Because the modes cannot be in Grey code, bit 4 has to be set false before changing modes.
 Specifically, the asynchronous and relatively slow USB Port0 may transition many possible operation modes while its output logic levels slew and the high speed FPGA would interpret all of the intermediaries.
 The safe protocol is given below.

-first occurrence can be counted.
-The two lines after the "always"
+the first occurrence can be counted.
+The two lines after the "always" statement handle that.

 * APDs_New <= APDs & APDs_Old; This line will flag any APD which has yet to be counted.

 * APDs_Old <= ~APDs; This line will nflag any APD which is to be ignored.

 However, if an APD fires while another APD has yet to reset itself, the latter will be ignored.
 For example, if APD-A fires then it will be counted as a single event on Counter.
 If on the next laser pulse APD-B fires and APD-A will still be fired, then only APD-B will be counted, on Counter.
 This is unavoidable, it is the nature of the APDs.